Policy & Procedure for Lot Line Adjustment Procedures

-1. Procedures and Application Form - Signed by each of the affected property owners requesting the LLA and all necessary forms and documents mentioned below shall be submitted with the review fee of $2,176, or the current fee at the time the application is submitted, to the engineering division.
+1. Application form Signed by each of the affected property owners requesting the LLA and all necessary forms and documents mentioned below shall be submitted with the review fee of $2,260, or the current fee at the time the application is submitted (10x Engineering Hourly Rate), to the engineering division.
 Fees shall conform to Pacifica Administrative Policy No. 2.

 2. Documents establishing the ownership of the properties involved in the LLA - A copy of the deed for each affected lot and/or a recent title report can be used.

 3. Recordable deed(s) reflecting the LLA - The deed(s) shall include the following:

 a.Plat map drawing(s) on 8.5x11 or 8.5x14 paper showing all existing and proposed lot lines, lot numbers, lot dimensions and bearings, basis of bearing and other city monuments within the project site and any existing easements.
 Other pertinent information shall be shown on the plat.
 Closure Calculations prepared, signed and stamped by a licensed surveyor or other person authorized to practice surveying in California are required for non-rectangular lots.

 b.Legal descriptions of the existing property(ies) prior to the LLA.

 c.Legal description of the property or portion of real property to be transferred, as well as a description of the new property(ies) created by the LLA.